icon-project/icon-project.github.io/docs/quickstart_p1.md

 - `name` is a read-only funtion, and returns the SCORE name.

-- `hello` method is slightly modified to recognize you. `msg` is a built-in property that holds information of the message sender, and the amount of ICX the sender attempted to transfer.
+- `hello` method is slightly modified to recognize you. `msg` is a built-in property that holds information of the message sender, and the amount of ICX the sender attempts to transfer.
 They can be referenced by `msg.sender` and `msg.value` respectively.

 ```python
     @external(readonly=True)